FOREX-Kiwi rattled by central bank warning, dollar steadies

 By Patrick Graham

-LONDON, May 7 The New Zealand dollar was the main mover on developed currency markets on Wednesday, falling almost one percent after its central bank warned it could intervene against a currency boosted by rises in official interest rates.
+LONDON, May 7 The New Zealand dollar was the main mover on developed currency markets overnight, falling more than half a cent after its central bank warned it could intervene against a currency boosted by rises in official interest rates.

 The Reserve Bank of New Zealand has led its peers this year in raising interest rates, driving a 13 percent rally for the kiwi against the U.S. dollar since last August.

-New Zealand's central bank governor Graeme Wheeler, who intervened against its currency at slightly weaker levels a year ago, said the bank could sell the kiwi if it stayed strong in the face of worse fundamentals such as a further fall in export prices.
+New Zealand's central bank governor Graeme Wheeler, who intervened at slightly weaker levels for the kiwi a year ago, said the bank could sell the currency if it stayed strong in the face of worse fundamentals such as a further fall in export prices.

 He also said further currency strength would be a factor in future moves on interest rates although several strategists in London cast doubt on whether that would prevent the bank from hiking official rates further.